forestdb/forestdb.org/models/category-explanations.md

 model-status: code
 ---

-*All models on this page use [the exogenous randomness style](http://forestdb.org/models/exogenous-counterfactuals.html) of counterfactual modeling based on [the original countefactual Church model](http://forestdb.org/models/because.html) and the counterfactuals of Pearl (2000).
+*All models on this page use [the exogenous randomness style](http://forestdb.org/models/exogenous-counterfactuals.html) of counterfactual modeling based on [the original counterfactual Church model](http://forestdb.org/models/because.html) and the counterfactuals of Pearl (2000).*

 ## Fish